Blow My High

 "Blow My High" is a song by American rapper Dee Mula from the deluxe edition of his album Focus More On Me (2025).
+It was re-released as a single by Island Records on July 9, 2025.
 It was produced by Klutch Frenchie, with co-production from Fuelz and Grabba.
 The song gained recognition on the video-sharing app TikTok and is considered his breakout hit.

 Background

 When Dee Mula heard the beat for the song, he immediately started rapping.
 He considered it reminiscent of rapper Chief Keef's music, which motivated him to boost his performance.
 Although he was not particularly aiming to sound like Chief Keef, the song was later compared to Keef's style.
 In an interview with The Source, Dee Mula said:

 The lyrics are extremely relatable and tell a story.
 I feel like every day, somebody wakes up and gets a phone call or a text that may disappoint or even feel like it's an attempt to tear them down.
 I'm saying you can't let these people get to you and ruin what you've got going on – whether that be your high or your motivation.
 The message still stands for people that don't get high too – don't "blow my drunk" either!